Society-for-Internet-Blaseball-Research/blaseball-api-spec/offseason-setup.md

 # Election Details

-List of decrees and blessings/bonuses for the end of the current season
+List of decrees and blessings for the end of the current season

 ## Endpoint